Julie Penzner

 • Psychotherapy Track

 In addition, residents at Duke have the opportunity to take advantage of an incredible array of elective opportunities.
-These include numerous electives in child and adolescent psychiatry (Child Outpatient Clinic, Duke Center for Autism and Brain Development, College Student Mental Health, ADHD Clinic, Child Med-Psych Clinic, Child Consult-Liaison), and other psychiatry subspecialties (forensics, geriatrics, sleep, consultation-liaison, addictions).
+These include numerous electives in child and adolescent psychiatry (Child Outpatient Clinic, Duke Center for Autism and Brain Development, College Student Mental Health, ADHD Clinic, Child Med-Psych Clinic, Child Consult-Liaison), and other psychiatry subspecialties (forensics, geriatrics, sleep, consultation-liaison, addictions, and community).

 Our ECT elective is one of our most popular electives, with more than half of our residents opting to participate.
 Some other popular electives include the Gender Care Clinic, neuropsychiatry, hospice and palliative care, eating disorders, perinatal psychiatry, psycho-oncology and a six-month global mental health elective in New Zealand.